-Activity Plan: Include a description of the activities proposed to help achieve the objectives.
+Activity Plan for FY 2020 - 2022: Include a description of the activities proposed to help achieve the objectives.
 If group audits are planned, include an estimate of the number of group audits.

-- 1. The NEU will conduct 120 off-site and 24 on-site safety audits.
+1. The NEU will conduct 200 off-site and 30 on-site safety audits in FY2020.
 The Troopers will establish contact with the carrier to either schedule an onsite audit or request documents for an offsite audit.
 Documents will be reviewed and technical assistance will be provided to the carrier.
-Reports will be completed, reviewed and uploaded. - 2.
-The NEU will provide education and technical assistance to new interstate commercial motor vehicle operations and drivers during a monthly class emphasizing regulatory compliance.
+Reports will be completed, reviewed and uploaded.

+2. The NEU will provide education and technical assistance to new interstate commercial motor vehicle operations and drivers during a monthly class emphasizing regulatory compliance.
 They will host one free class each month, during the evening hours, for 12 months providing an overview of such topics as hours of service, gross vehicle weight rating, qualification of drivers, pre-trip inspections, load securement, drug and alcohol testing, medical certifications, etc.; all within the context of a mock safety audit.
 Attendees include New Entrant carriers and other industry representatives such as out of state carriers and consultants for carriers.
-The class is held at NH State Police Headquarters which is centrally located in the state. - 3.
-At a minimum, the NE supervising Sergeant will schedule quarterly unit meetings to review open assignments and updates to federal regulations, sometimes partnering with the FMCSA NH Division to ensure consistent programmatic practices between State and Federal agencies.
+The class is held at Concord DMV which is centrally located in the state.

+3. At a minimum, the NE supervising Sergeant will schedule quarterly unit meetings to review open assignments and updates to federal regulations, sometimes partnering with the FMCSA NH Division to ensure consistent programmatic practices between State and Federal agencies.

 Performance Measurement Plan: Describe how you will measure progress toward meeting the objective, such as quantifiable and measurable outputs (staffing, work hours, carrier contacts, inspections, etc.).
 The measure must include specific benchmarks to be reported on in the quarterly progress report, or as annual outputs.

-- 1. The FMCSA NH Division will ensure the NEU Troopers' audit reports are reviewed for quality and accuracy in accordance with EFOTM guidelines. - 2.
-The NE supervising Sergeant will hold quarterly unit meetings to monitor progress of program goals.
-The Sgt. will monitor assignments and use FMCSA reports to monitor time line requirements to prevent overdue carriers. - 3.
-The NEU will monitor the monthly outreach classes for attendance and review the presentation evaluations to determine outreach effectiveness.
-Modifications in content will be driven by the evaluations - 3.
-The program assistant will track the number and type of audits conducted; the number of non-audit resolutions; and audit assignments.
+1. The FMCSA NH Division will ensure the NEU Troopers' audit reports are reviewed for quality and accuracy in accordance with EFOTM guidelines.

+2. The NE supervising Sergeant will hold quarterly unit meetings to monitor progress of program goals.
+The Sgt. will monitor assignments and use FMCSA reports to monitor time line requirements to prevent overdue carriers.

+3. The NEU will monitor the monthly outreach classes for attendance and review the presentation evaluations to determine outreach effectiveness.
+Modifications in content will be driven by the evaluations

+3. The program assistant will track the number and type of audits conducted; the number of non-audit resolutions; and audit assignments.
 Quarterly performance reports will be submitted to the FMCSA NH Division with progress updates toward meeting our program goals.